7 Ways To Be Positive During Quarantine

 - Imagine a steady stream of warm and glowing sunlight entering your body through the very top of your head and filling it up slowly.

-- Visualize all 10 toes filling up; your lower legs; your thighs and hips; your lower back and stomach; your chest and upper back; all 10 fingers and arms; your neck; and finally, your face.
+- Visualize all 10 toes filling up; your lower legs; your thighs and hips; your lower back and stomach; your chest and upper back; all 10 fingers and your arms; your neck; and finally, your face.

 - As you visualize your body filled with warm, soft light, count your breaths until you reach 20.